dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2101.md

 Oftentimes, while working on some code, you find that you need to go to another

 line to copy something.
-You’re not done with the line — you just need to leave it
+You're not done with the line — you just need to leave it

 for a second.
 But the VBE immediately stops you in your tracks with an error mes-